blafois/Daikin-Madoka-BRC1H-BLE-Reverse/README.md

 The final goal of this study is to implement an [OpenHAB](https://www.openhab.org) binding in my home-automation infrastructure.

+OpenHAB binding I implemented after reversing the protocol: https://github.com/openhab/openhab-addons/tree/main/bundles/org.openhab.binding.bluetooth.daikinmadoka

 The protocol being made available here - it can be implemented by anybody to integrate it in its HomeAutomation.

-I also used the protocol with an ESP32 and the amazing firmware [ESP32-BLE2MQTT(https://github.com/shmuelzon/esp32-ble2mqtt).
+I also used the protocol with an ESP32 and the amazing firmware [ESP32-BLE2MQTT](https://github.com/shmuelzon/esp32-ble2mqtt).

 ## BLE Advertising, Detection and Pairing